lijunlang001/molssi_devops_uf/README.md

 A sample repository for MolSSI workshop at UF

-This repository is currently unde development.
+This repository is currently under development.

 To do a developmental install, type